wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/49-letter-from-casey-to-mcleay.md

 ---
+doc_date: '1954-01-15'
+doc_num: 49
+doc_order: 49
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[NLA : CRAWFORD PAPERS MS4514/9/33, JAPAN-AUST.
+POST WAR TRADE]'
-title: "49 Letter From Casey To Mcleay"
+title: Letter From Casey To Mcleay
-volume: "Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce"
+vol_full_title: 'Volume 19: The Australia Japan Agreement on Commerce, 1950–1959'
-doc_id: 7654
 vol_id: 19
-doc_date: 1954-01-15
+vol_title: 'Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce'
 ---

-# 49 Letter From Casey To Mcleay

-## 15th January, 1954
+15th January, 1954

 I think that you should have at once the attached copy of an Aide Memoire left at my Department by the Japanese Ambassador on 14th January, 1954, on the subject of Japanese-Australian trade, with particular reference to wheat.